N-dogg/autoencode-some-anomalies/README.md

 Hypotheses
 -------------------
+Overall goal is to develop a solution that can identify anomalies in financial accounting journals.
+The following are the projects hypotheses:

  - Accounting journals hold all transaction data for an entity
  - Deep autoencoder network will be effective at identifying both global and local accounting anomalies
  - Solution can perform better than current auditing procedures in terms of 1) Identifying all anomalies 2) Minimising the testing of      normal transactions.